Standards Spotlight Episode 2: GTINs

 The target size for a printed EAN 13 symbol is 37.29 mm x 27.85 mm.
 You can read more about the symbol specifications on our website.

 View EAN specifications Can GTINs from GS1 Ireland only be used to sell products in Ireland?
 No, when you join GS1 Ireland, you will provided with GTINs that you can use worldwide.
 As GS1 is a global standards organisation, we ensure that our GS1 GTINs will work across the globe.
 Wait, I still have a question!

-FAQs Download our "Barcodes Made Easy" Guide Watch Our "Barcode Tutorial" Webinar Contact Us
+FAQs Download our "Barcodes Made Easy" Guide Contact Us

 That's the Standards Spotlight for this month.
 Please feel free to contact our

-Helpdesk if you have further questions or would like to find out about live, online training options.
+Helpdesk if you have further questions or would like to find out about our barcode training options.
 Tags: gtin, barcode, gs1, standard,